DARSHAN-THE-CODER/RESTAURANT-FOOD-ORDERING-WEB-APP/README.md

 A simple webapp that can be used by a customer to place an order at a restaurant is
 developed.
-Front-End of the app should contains two separate tabs for vegetarian and nonvegetarian dishes (10 each).
+Front-End of the app contains two separate tabs for vegetarian and nonvegetarian dishes (10 each).
 Customers are able to select one or multiple dishes (multiple numbers a dish as well) and place orders.
 Customers get a confirmation dialog box with selected dishes and number of items before placing the order.